-In order to maintain a competent, engaged, and effective workforce, the Department's focus on employee development and training is paramount to the continued fulfillment of the Department's mission.
+In order to maintain a competent, engaged, and effective workforce, the Department's focus on employee development and training has been paramount to the continued fulfillment of the Department's mission.
 In addition to the existing robust training policies and programs, the Department will take the following actions:

-- Identify and compare required and actual competencies and proficiency levels for each position. - Build individually tailored employee development plans to address current competency gaps and further develop critical skills. - Increase the focus on internal training in order to transfer knowledge. - Provide multiple opportunities for information resources related training. - Evaluate and adjust employee development plans regularly to ensure alignment of developmental needs and available opportunities.
+- Continue to develop required and actual competencies and proficiency levels for each position. - Continue to build individually tailored employee development plans to address current competency gaps and further develop critical skills. - Increase the focus on internal training in order to transfer knowledge. - Provide multiple opportunities for information resources related training. - Evaluate and adjust employee development plans regularly to ensure alignment of developmental needs and available opportunities.